Nicola Furbisher MBACP MNCP

 Hello and welcome to my page.

 My name is Nicola Furbisher; I am 52 and I am a qualified therapeutic counsellor supporting people who are struggling & in distress.
-I offer a warm welcome, an open heart and time and space to be with you, to walk alongside you for as long or as short a period as you need.
+I offer a warm welcome, an open heart & time & space to be with you, to be alongside you for as long or as short a period as you need.

-I practice in Drighlington (Bradford BD11), and Cookridge (LS16) and work with clients suffering from the impact of trauma, grief, anxiety and depression; with those who have suffered mental, physical or sexual abuse, or are living with bereavement, and I also help people with low self-esteem, and those who are suffering from work or family-related problems.
+In my day to day counselling, I work with clients suffering from the impact of trauma, grief, anxiety and depression; with those who have suffered mental, physical or sexual abuse, or are living with bereavement, and I also help people with low self-esteem, and those who are suffering from work or family-related problems.

 I am integrative in my approach which means our work together can take many directions and will be specifically tailored to you.